 A. Amounts that are considered Eligible Rollover Distributions as defined in IRC Section 402(c)(4) may be rolled over by a Participant, from an Eligible Retirement Plan.
 The amounts rolled over from an Eligible Retirement Plan other than an IRC Section 457(b) plan maintained by an Employer shall be allocated to the Participant Non-457 Rollover Account.
-The amounts rolled over from another IRC Section 457(b) plan maintained by an Employer shall be allocated to the Participant Non-457 Rollover Account.
-The amounts rolled over from another IRC Section 457(b) plan maintained by an Employer shall be allocated to the Participant 457 Rollover Account.
+The amounts rolled over from another IRC Section 457(b) plan maintained by an Employer shall be allocated to the Participant 457 Rollover shall be allocated to the Participant 457 Rollover shall be allocated to the Participant 457 Rollover account.
 Amounts in the Participant Non-457 Rollover Account shall be accounted for separately from amounts in the Participant 457 Rollover Account.